millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

   - Make sure and write down the location of this SSH key file.
   - The SSH Public Key field will then get filled in automatically.
 - **Administrative User**: Define the user id for the administration user for your instance.
 (We suggest you leave it at its default: bdcsce_admin)
 - **Password**: Enter a password to set for the administration user.
+Password for the Cluster user. \"Password must be at least 8 characters long with at least one lower case letter, one upper case letter, one number and one special character.
+For example, Ach1z0#d\"
-- Confirm Password: Verify the password for the administration user.
+- Confirm Password: Re-enter the password for the administration user.
 ![](images/200/BDCScreate2.gif)

 ### **STEP 7**: In the Cloud Storage Credentials section, provide your Cloud Storage information.